gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 In chapter 3, I told you that C# hates uninitialized variables.
 It’s an error in C#.

-As for fields(member variables), they are set to default values if you don’t initialize them.
+As for fields, they are set to default values if you don’t initialize them.

 Here are the default values for the major types.